Eric-Arellano/automata-model/README.md

 `:q`

 ## Assumptions
-1. The provided automata do not include an ID of 0.
-This is reserved to represent the empty set when converting NFAs to DFAs.
-2. It is okay to renumber the states when converting from NFA -> DFA or taking the intersection.
+1. It is okay to renumber the states when converting from NFA -> DFA or taking the intersection.